simrb/www/README.md

+### INTRODUCTION

-### A simple blog module that lets you publish article
+A simple blog module that lets you publish article

 ### LICENSE